Have Long COVID and living with an Oxygen Concentrator? Here are some things you should know

 COVID was not a word many of us were familiar with until February of last year; now it is a word we hear every day.
-Servotech has attempted to expand our supply network in order to provide additional oxygen concentrators to hospitals and consumers around the country.
+Servotech has attempted to expand its supply network in order to provide additional oxygen concentrators to hospitals and consumers around the country.
 But the reason for the growing need of these machines is Long COVID.
-So, let’s start with the symptoms of Long COVID: there are numerous variants on the symptoms that persons with Long COVID are prone to, but these are the most prevalent ones:
+So, let’s start with the symptoms of COVID: There are numerous variants of the symptoms that persons with COVID are prone to, but these are the most prevalent ones:

 - severe exhaustion (fatigue)

 - Breathing problems

 - memory and attention issues (sometimes known as “brain fog”).

 - feeling dizzy